smoxy-io/news-github-pages/source/tech/2024-11-15-doctors-at-tampa-general-hospital-use-a.md

 cover:
 draft: false
 top: false
-preview: The organ perfusion technology has been a game changer, helping doctors transport organs farther and actually use more donor organs.
+preview: "The organ perfusion technology has been a game changer, helping doctors transport organs farther and actually use more donor organs."
 type: post
 hide: false
 toc: false